 - Designed and written with the philosophy that all pupils can achieve high standards in mathematics.

 Our Reading and Spelling starts with a systematic phonics programme, which starts in Reception Class and leads to Phonics Screening at the end of Year 1.
-Letters and sounds is followed for the delivery of our phonics.
+LCP letters and sounds is followed for the delivery of our phonics.
 We then follow the Spelling Appendix of the National Curriculum in KS1 and KS2.
 This involves teaching spelling strategies sourced from a combination of sources including Support for Spelling and Spelling Bank materials.
 Additionally, children learn individual spellings and spelling & grammar rules that have been highlighted to them in their independent work.
+Key Stage 1 children follow the Oxford Reading Tree and the Pearson Bug Club reading scheme.

-Our planning for RE is based on the Lincolnshire Agreed Syllabus for Teaching Religious Education (2012).
+Our planning for RE is based on the Lincolnshire Locally Agreed Syllabus for RE 2018 ( http://lincolndiocesaneducation.com/religious-education/lincolnshire-locally-agreed-syllabus-for-re-2018/ ).
 In addition to this, as a Church school, Christian values are embedded throughout school life and our Collective Worship provides the opportunity for reflection and spiritual development.

 We are lucky to have Mrs Amey, an expert in French, supporting our children across the federation.
 Mrs Amey teaches all our Key Stage 2 children French on a weekly basis.